facebookresearch/ParlAI/docs/source/basic_tutorial.rst

     :width: 60 %

-All of these fields are technically optional, and each task is free to use them as appropriate.
+All of these fields are technically optional, and each task should use them according to what kind of information is available in that task (for example, not all tasks contain explicit rewards, or a set of candidate labels to choose from).

 Teachers
 ^^^^^^^^